jhpyle/docassemble/_docs/admin.md

 There are many words and phrases that appear to the user on various screens and in various circumstances.
 By default, **docassemble** only provides these words and phrases in English.
-However, **docassemble** allows you to provide a [YAML] dictionary that maps each English word or phrase to a word or phrase in another language.
+However, **docassemble** allows you to map each English word or phrase to a word or phrase in another language.
 For more information about how this feature works, see the [`words`] directive.

 This utility will produce a draft [YAML], [XLSX], or [XLIFF] file that you can then edit, store within a [package], and reference from the